 Uneven Subfloors

-- installing leveling boards
+- installing levelling boards

-- applying self-leveling compounds
+- applying self-levelling compounds

 - adjusting joist heights